Florence Court in Winter, Co. Fermanagh

 National Trust members enter free of charge; guided house‑tour bookings are made on arrival (subject to availability).
 During peak weekends pre‑booking via the website is recommended.

-Parking & Transport – On‑site free parking is available for cars and coaches.
-The estate is reachable by car via the A509 road from Enniskillen; the nearest bus stop is in the village of Florencecourt.
-Bike hire is offered at the visitor centre for half‑day or full‑day periods.
+Parking & Transport – Free on‑site parking for cars and coaches.
+Nearest bus stop in the village of Florencecourt; Ulsterbus routes 192 and 64G serve the area.
+Bike hire is offered at the visitor centre.

-Facilities – Toilets (including disabled access), baby‑changing rooms, a café/tear‑room, a book‑shop and free Wi‑Fi are provided.
-Mobility scooters and wheelchairs can be borrowed from the visitor centre.
+Facilities – Toilets (including disabled access), baby‑changing rooms, a café/tear‑room, a gift shop in the stable yard, a second‑hand bookshop, free Wi‑Fi and on‑site mobility scooters and wheelchairs.

 Accommodation – Two holiday lets are on the demesne: the historic Rose Cottage (four‑person capacity) and a period‑styled butler’s apartment within the house.
 Both give exclusive after‑hours access to the gardens.

 Accessibility – Designated accessible routes run from the car park to the house, gardens and forest‑park entry points.
-A mobility scooter and wheelchair are available on‑site, and disability‑access toilets are located near the café.
+Disability‑access toilets are located near the café; mobility scooters and wheelchairs are available on‑site.